Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 ### Data Extraction

-According to the configuration option `use_storage_duckdb`, if is true, the data is loaded into a persistent DuckDB database file located in the Neovim cache directory (`~/.cache/nvim/data_explorer/data_explorer.db`).
+According to the configuration option `use_storage_duckdb`, if it is true, the data is loaded into a persistent DuckDB database file located in the Neovim cache directory (`~/.cache/nvim/data_explorer/data_explorer.db`).

 **Advantage**:

-- The file is read once and the data is stored in table, so when you change page or execute SQL queries, the data is fetched from the local database file, which is faster for large files.
+- The file is read once, the data is stored in a table, so when you change pages or execute SQL queries, the data is fetched from the local database file, which is faster for large files.
 - You can read large files
 - If you have complex SQL queries, they will be faster.